vanelizondo/IS51Final/README.md

 The user enters his/her name in the name input box (Note: the format of name input ->; Lastname, Firstname; ex: Phan, Lucas). (comma with space between last name and first name)

-When "Remove From Cart" button is clicked, the corresponding Test item will be deleted.
+When "Remove From Cart" button is clicked, the corresponding item will be deleted.

 When “Checkout” button is clicked, validate the name input box is not null or whether a comma and a space ie (', ') is not present.
 If there are errors, show a toast to the user of the error.
 Upon successful validation, navigate to the "Invoice" page and display the results as show below.
 Perform string splicing to transform “LastName, FirstName” to “First Name Last Name” and the name property on the table should show: “<First Name> <Last Name>.
 (See screenshots)